Aegan: Casting

 Following the announcement of the project, tentatively titled as Akbar, Shriya Saran was rumoured to be the heroine, following her successful role in Sivaji: The Boss.
 However, due to differences, Saran was ousted from the project due to her limited call sheets, as she had to fly to and from America where she was then shooting for her Hollywood film, The Other End of the Line.
 However other indications claimed that Saran was ousted from the project due to her involvement in Indiralohathil Na Azhagappan, in which she appeared in an item number, which Ajith Kumar was unhappy with due to previous feuds with the lead, Vadivelu of that film.
 Reports indicated that Parvati Melton had replaced Saran but later denied it signalling that she was not approached.

 Suhani Kalita was announced as the second heroine of the project but was later removed for unknown reasons.
 Several Bollywood heroines including Deepika Padukone, Bipasha Basu, Katrina Kaif, Ayesha Takia, Ileana D'Cruz, Tanushree Dutta and Sneha Ullal were linked to the role, as well as reports that Shriya Saran would reprise the role after making up with Ajith.
 The role eventually was given to Katrina Kaif, who was set to make her debut in Tamil films with Aegan, however she later opted out due to callsheet clashes.
 It was announced that Nayantara would play the role of the heroine in the film, following her role opposite Ajith in Billa.
-In February 2008, it was confirmed that Navdeep would play a role in the film as well as Suman, who will appear in a villainous role.
-Malayalam actor Jayaram will also play a role in the film, which will be co-produced by actor Arun Pandian.
+In February 2008, it was confirmed that Suman would appear in a villainous role, and Malayalam actor Jayaram will also play a role in the film.
+Navdeep was cast as Ajith's brother in the film, and got the role ahead of actors including Irfan and Sivakarthikeyan who had also auditioned.

 Nassar and Suhasini were selected to play the roles of the parents of Ajith, whilst Raju Sundaram's younger brother, Prabhu Deva was given a chance to make a cameo appearance in the film as a dancer but politely refused.
 Supporting actors Livingston, Sathyan and Sriman also play roles in Aegan, as does model Piaa Bajpai, who appears as the ladylove to Navdeep.
 Sivakarthikeyan and Arunraja Kamaraj shot for the film for one day as comedians portraying spies, but following changes to the script, their roles were removed.
 Yuvan Shankar Raja was signed on as the music composer whilst Arjun Jena was the cinematographer for the project and Milan, who did the art direction for Billa, renews his association with Ajith in the film.